muye1202/Lie-Group-for-Robotics/README.md

 This repository provides a small C++ library implementing Lie group and Lie algebra utilities commonly used in robotics.
 The library comes with a simple differential drive example demonstrating how the components fit together.

+Please feel free to report any bugs and suggest improvements!

 ## Requirements

 - C++17 compatible compiler (e.g. `g++`)